Cutback Asphalt and Emulsified Asphalt

 Table of Contents

-What Are Cutback Asphalt and Emulsified Asphalt?
+What are Cutback Asphalt and Emulsified Asphalt?

 Cutback asphalt and emulsified asphalt are used for a number of applications during road construction.
 In preparing these products, asphalt cement is mixed with either a petroleum diluent to produce cutback asphalt or with emulsifiers, water, and sometimes petroleum diluent to produce emulsified asphalt.
 Once the liquefied asphalt cement is applied during road construction, the diluent petroleum solvent (in the case of asphalt cutbacks) and water (in the case of asphalt emulsions) evaporates leaving the cured residual asphalt cement.
 The application of asphalt causes emissions of volatile organic compounds (VOC) through the evaporation process described above and contributes to the creation of ground-level ozone and particulate matter, which are major components of smog.

 The majority of asphalt used in Canada is the emulsified asphalt type.
 Based on a study conducted for Environment Canada in 2010, 301 kilotonnes (kt) of liquefied asphalt were used in Canada in 2009, 85 percent of which was emulsified asphalt while 15 percent was cutback asphalt.
-The total VOC emissions associated with this usage are estimated to be 8.8 kt (5.2 kt for cutback asphalt and 3.6 kt for emulsified asphalt).
+For that year, the total VOC emissions associated with this usage were estimated to be 8.8 kt (5.2 kt for cutback asphalt and 3.6 kt for emulsified asphalt).
 While cutback asphalt represented only 15 per cent of asphalt use in Canada in 2009, it was responsible for 59 per cent of the VOC emissions associated with the use of asphalt.
 The same study estimated that VOC emissions from asphalt could reach 10.8 kt in 2020 without an environmental framework to guide the use of asphalt in Canada.

 A consultation session on possible control measures to establish VOC concentration limits from asphalt products was held in March 2012.
 A Discussion Document on the Possible Control Measures on Volatile Organic Compounds (VOC) Concentration Limits in Cutback Asphalt and Emulsified Asphalt that outlines the background information and discusses potential approaches was developed.